TheresaLui/SelfHelpContent_v2/articles/partnercenter/azure-intune-ems-support.md

 # This topic will guide you to the support experience for Azure, Intune and Enterprise Mobility Suite (EMS)

-This topic will guide you to the support experience for Azure, Intune and Enterprise Mobility Suite (EMS)
+This topic will guide you to the support experience for Azure, Intune, and Enterprise Mobility Suite (EMS).

 ## **Recommended Steps**

 - Submit a new support request through the [Microsoft Azure portal](https://ms.portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/newsupportrequest) (sign in required)
 - Search or contribute to the [Azure Community](https://go.microsoft.com/fwlink/p/?linkid=851642)

 ## **Recommended Documents**